cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 `DELETE https://api.cobalt.io/assets/YOUR-ASSET-IDENTIFIER/attachments/YOUR-ATTACHMENT-IDENTIFIER`

+> You can obtain this URL from the `Location` response header of the create attachment endpoint, or build it by getting
-> You can obtain attachment identifiers from the response data of the `GET /assets` endpoint.
+> the attachment identifier from the response data of the `GET /assets` endpoint.

 ### Response